NITHISHKUMAR-P/File/README.md

 # <p align="center">File</p>
 ## Aim:
-To write a C# program to store the student details in file using structure concept.
+To Develop a C# program to get the values from the students such as name, age, department, and semester_percentage using the structure and store it in a file in a specific path using the file stream concept.

 ## Algorithm:
-### Step 1:
+### step 1:
+Create a structure of student details.

+### step 2:
 Create a file using FileStream.

-### Step 2:
-Create a structure for student details.

-### Step 3:
+### step 3:
-Get the number of students and their details from user.
+Get the number of students and their details from the user.

-### Step 4:
+### step 4:
-Define a function to write the details of student into the created file.
+Create a function to write the details of the students in the created file.

-### Step 5:
+### step 5:
-Pass the details of student to the function.
+Pass the details of the student to the function.

-### Step 6:
+### step 6:
 File has been created and written with student details.

 ## Program:
 ```c#
 using System;